liviucotfas/ase-web-and-cloud-applications-security/6 - MVCStore - Styling, PartialViews.md

 ##  2. <a name='ApplyingBootstrapStyles'></a>Applying Bootstrap Styles

 1. Add a new folder called `wwwroot` to the project.
 2. Add the "Bootstrap" framework to your project by right clicking on the project and chosing "Add" > "Client Side Library".
-Use "cdnjs" as a provider and search for "twitter".
+Use "cdnjs" as a provider and search for "twitter" in order to install version 4.3.1.
 3. Razor layouts provide common content so that it doesn’t have to be repeated in multiple views.
 Update the `_Layout.cshtml` file in the `Views/Shared` folder to include the Bootstrap CSS stylesheet in the content sent to the browser and define a common header that will be used throughout the application

     ```CSHTML